bluprince13/coding-interview-prep/README.md

 This is a collection of coding challenges that I've solved, in preparation for coding interviews.
 I've also included some tips for acing your interview.

+I know my preparation works because I was successful at the two on-site interviews I've had so far.
+For transparency, the first company did reject me due to my lack of work experience as a software developer, but they assured me they were happy with my interviews.
+I'm now a full stack web developer in London.
+You can check out my CV at vipinajayakumar.com/cv/.

 > :warning: I do not intend for you to actually read the code that I've written.
 > It's not ultra efficient or well styled.
 My hope is just that seeing how I
 > prepped for my interviews inspires you to do your own prep.